WormBase/names/README.md

 Provenance (who, when, where and why) is modelled as attributes on transactions.

+The excewption being that a data-types' status (dead / live / supressed) is modelled on the entity, not the transaction.

 The latest alpha version of [clojure][2] is used to facilitate the use of [clojure.spec][3] to provide validation and test-data-generation for